jaredly/j3/Roadmap.md

+# Type application
+What gives?

+(some<int> 10 20)

+Is that how I want to live my life?
+Sure, why not.

+Wow, that was ... easy?
+Strangely so.
+I wonder if macros will do a similar thing?

 # So, I'll want to actually make a "library" or something
-in contracts to the sandbox that you're working in.
+in contrast to the sandbox that you're working in.

 # Um